|

 firm was based only in New York; now it has offices also in Washington,

-D.C., London, Paris, Frankfurt, Moscow and Hong Kong.
+D.C., London, Paris, Frankfurt, Moscow, Hong Kong and Shanghai.

 On January 1, 1968, he became a partner in the firm, while